Paddle Billing

 1. Build request

-Build a request that includes a list of items that you'd like to bill for, and information about who you're billing.
+Build a request that includes a list of items that you want to bill for, and information about who you're billing.

 2. Preview your transaction (optional)